 Financing Your Small Business

-Finding money can be one of the biggest hurdles for a small business owner.
-Whether you desire to open a chain of restaurants or an Internet-only business, capital is required to fund your dreams.
+Financing your small business can be one of the biggest hurdles for a small business owner.
+Whether you desire to open a chain of restaurants or an Internet-only business, capital funding is required to fund your dreams.
 Here we will explore the different types of funding available to you:

 Debt financing includes any money you will pay back.
 It does not require you to give up equity in your company and can be a good choice for entrepreneurs who have not been able to attract the attention of investors.
 This type of financing usually requires personal collateral and will require you to pay interest.